The Answers to Commonly Asked Questions About Financial Aid

 Q. Are there other options for financial aid?

-A. Starting with the school of your choice is always best.
+A. Checking with the school of your choice is always best—some offer scholarships.
 The independent agency School and Student Services offers resources and support.
-There are also various scholarship opportunities available locally and nationally: Kamehameha Schools offers Pauahi Keiki Scholars and Kīpona scholarships for children with Native Hawaiian ancestry attending participating schools.
-Keep in mind that the deadline for Kīpona is in early fall and eligibility is limited to students in certain grade levels.
-Parents can apply for subsidies through PATCH Hawai‘i’s Preschool Open Doors program, Child Care Connection Hawai‘i, or Child Care Aware of America, which helps military families.
+There are also various scholarship opportunities available locally and nationally: Through Pauahi Foundation, the Kahapua‘ohai scholarship provides tuition assistance to ‘ohana with keiki ages 3 to 5 who face financial barriers to accessing quality early learning programs.
+Parents can apply for subsidies through PATCH Hawai‘i’s Preschool Open Doors program, the State of Hawai‘i Child Care Subsidy Program, or Child Care Aware of America, which has a strong focus on military families, as does Folds of Honor.
 Keiki O Ka ‘Āina’s HELP program also serves Native Hawaiian preschool children.
 Look for other resources from churches, community organizations and private foundations that support education.
+The Augustine Educational Foundation applications open in January.
+Some schools offer sibling discounts.

 Q. What are the common mistakes parents make?